-Robe's wineries and wine region's vines started to flourish in the 1990s and the region now has excellent boutique wineries.
-Find out more today.
+Robe's vines started to flourish in the 1990s and the region now has a range of excellent boutique wineries.

 The Robe wine region is new and exciting.
 Robe has always been a popular coastal getaway but in the mid 1990s its vines started to flourish.
 Now the region is making up for lost time and features a range of boutique wineries.